christianboothby/drug-reviews/Technical Report .md

 <a href="https://snipboard.io/eG6DYX.jpg"><img src="https://snipboard.io/eG6DYX.jpg" title="source: snipboard.io" style="width: 500px"/></a>

 After this, I reverted back to the best predictor (ngrams(1,2)) and drew some more insights.
 I went on to investigate the difference in language betweeen the positive and negative reviews, which was done by extracting the coefficients of the best model from research question 1 (Logistic Regression with Ridge penalty).
-I was able to sort the coefficients for each word or two words and ultimatly form a table with the most important words in positive and negative words, ranked by positive impact.
+I was able to sort the coefficients for each word or two consecutive words and ultimatly form a table with the most important words in positive and negative words, ranked by positive impact.
 This can be found below:

 <a href="https://snipboard.io/fwpXML.jpg"><img src="https://snipboard.io/fwpXML.jpg" title="source: snipboard.io" style="width: 500px"/></a>